 Desmopressin is often prescribed for gestational DI.

 For patients with nephrogenic DI, treatment includes taking drugs like hydrochlorothiazide or indomethacin, or a combination of medications called Moduretic.
 When taking these medications, it is important to drink water only when thirsty.

 If the condition is caused by medications, you will work with your healthcare professional to replace or stop taking these medications.
 However, do not stop taking any medication without talking with your healthcare professional first.

 Treating Underlying Conditions

 Also, carrying a medical alert card in your wallet or wearing a medical bracelet can ensure that others know about your DI in case of an emergency.
-Because dehydration can happen quickly, those around you should know of your condition.
+Because dehydration can occur quickly, those around you should know of your condition.

 The prognosis depends on the underlying cause of the disorder.
 When it is treated properly, DI does not cause any severe or long-term complications.

 The most common complication of DI is dehydration.
 It is important to recognize the symptoms of dehydration: